J. C. Séamus Davis

-J. C. Séamus Davis (born March 22, 1961) is an Irish physicist whose research explores the world of macroscopic quantum physics.
+J.C.
+Séamus Davis (born 22 March 1961) is an Irish physicist whose research explores the world of macroscopic quantum physics.
 Davis concentrates upon the fundamental physics of exotic states of electronic, magnetic, atomic and space-time quantum matter.
-A specialty is development of innovative instrumentation to allow direct atomic-scale visualization or perception of the quantum many-body phenomena that are characteristic of these states.
+A specialty is development of innovative instrumentation to allow direct atomic-scale visualisation or perception of the macroscopic quantum phenomena that are characteristic of these states.

 Davis operates two suites of ultra-low vibration laboratories, one in Beecroft Building at University of Oxford in the United Kingdom, another in the Kane Building at University College Cork in Ireland.
-Other key components of the program are at the Max Planck Institute for Chemical Physics of Solids in Germany.

 Biography

-Davis was admitted to University College Cork (UCC) in 1978 and studied physics under Frank Fahy, earning a B.Sc. there in 1983.
-He got a Ph.D. in physics from the University of California, Berkeley in 1989, became a postdoctoral research associate there in 1990 and joined the faculty in 1993, rising through the ranks to become a full professor of physics in 2001.
+Born in 1961 in Skibbereen, County Cork, Davis was admitted to University College Cork (UCC) in 1978 to study physics under Frank Fahy, graduating with a B.Sc. in 1983.
+He received his Ph.D. in Physics from the University of California, Berkeley, in 1989.
+He became a postdoctoral research associate at UC Berkeley the following year, and joined the faculty in 1993.
+He was appointed Professor of Physics in 2000.

-From 1998 to 2003, he was also a faculty physicist at Lawrence Berkeley National Laboratory.
-He then joined Cornell University as a professor of physics in 2003, and was appointed J.G.
+From 1998 to 2002, Davis was a faculty physicist at Lawrence Berkeley National Laboratory.
+He then joined Cornell University as Professor of Physics in 2003, and was appointed J.G.
 White Distinguished Professor of Physics in 2008.
-Also in 2007, he became SUPA Distinguished Professor of Physics at the University of St Andrews.
-He joined Brookhaven National Laboratory in 2007 as a senior physicist, and in 2009 was appointed director of DOE's Center for Emergent Superconductivity, an Energy Frontier Research Center.
-In 2019 Davis became emeritus professor of physics at Cornell University, NY, US; professor of quantum physics at University College Cork, Ireland; senior fellow of Wadham College, Oxford, UK; professor of physics at the University of Oxford, UK.
+In 2007, he became SUPA Distinguished Professor of Physics at the University of St Andrews.
+He joined Brookhaven National Laboratory in 2007 as a senior physicist, and in 2009 was appointed director of DOE's Center for Emergent Superconductivity.
+In 2019, Davis became Professor of Quantum Physics at UCC, Senior Fellow of Wadham College, Oxford, and Professor of Physics at the University of Oxford.